AI Sandbox Environments: Safe AI Code Execution

 - Resource exhaustion - Runaway processes can lock up your machine

-Enter E2B: Cloud Sandboxes for AI Agents
+Enter E2B: cloud sandboxes for AI agents

 from e2b_code_interpreter import Sandbox # Create isolated sandbox environment with Sandbox() as sandbox: # AI-generated code runs here, completely isolated sandbox.run_code("x = 1") execution = sandbox.run_code("x += 1; x") print(execution.text) # Outputs: 2

-Parallel Development at Scale
+Parallel development at scale

 # Clone the same repo 20 times in parallel # No file conflicts, no state collisions for i in range(20): sandbox = Sandbox() sandbox.run_code(f"git clone repo && make changes_{i}")

 This is the pattern IndyDevDan demonstrates in his excellent video on agent sandboxes.
 He deploys nine parallel agents, each in their own E2B sandbox, to generate multiple solutions to the same problem.
-The "best of N" pattern becomes trivially easy when compute is isolated and disposable.
+The "best of N" pattern gets trivially easy when compute is isolated and disposable.

 You can still use a local agent as the orchestrator while offloading execution to sandboxes: